Jpja/BTC-and-XCP-Passphrase-Tools/README.md

 ###Dictionary###

-Displays all the 1626 words used to generates a 12-word passphrase.
+Displays all the 1626 words used to generate a 12-word passphrase.